A person applying a foamy cleanser to their face with a gentle smile, wearing a black headband.

 If you’ve ever heard the phrase “you are what you eat,” then you’ll understand why your post-tattoo diet matters.
 Think of your tattoo as a work of art on a canvas—your skin.
 The better you nourish it, the brighter, healthier, and longer-lasting your ink will be.

-From avocado toast to superfoods like kale and spinach, let’s look at the definitive book to tattoo curing or mending foods and how they can help you avoid common aftercare pitfalls.
+From avocado toast to superfoods like kale and spinach, let’s look at the ultimate guide to tattoo healing foods and how they can help you avoid common aftercare pitfalls.

-To speed up recovery and keep your ink looking hotly anticipated, incorporate these power foods into your diet:
+To speed up recovery and keep your ink looking clear, incorporate these power foods into your diet:

 Hydration is Pivotal